sciwork/swportal/content/pages/sprint/2025/02-hsinchu.rst

 |

-About the Scisprint
+About the scisprint
 ----------------------

 To join the sprint, please bring your laptop and `sign up <#sign-up>`__.
 You are also very welcome to bring your project.
 Please `contact us <#contact-us>`__ if you have any questions.

-Scisprint, hosted by the sciwork community, is a monthly coding sprint.
+scisprint, hosted by the sciwork community, is a monthly coding sprint.
 It would like to facilitate discussions and exchanges among people in the fields of science, numerical computation, and engineering.
 Participants, regardless of experience level, can gain valuable development insights in this event.